 What is Montserrat?

-Montserrat is a mountain range is a mountain range located on Catalonia, Spain, near Barcelona.
+Montserrat is a mountain range located in Catalonia, Spain, near Barcelona.
 It is named for its appearance, and “Montserrat” means “saw mountain” in the local language of Catalan.
 This is because the appearance of the mountains almost has a serrated saw appearance.

 Near the top of one of the peaks in this mountain range is the Benedictine monastery, Santa Maria de Montserrat.
 These striking surroundings make the perfect backdrop for this monastery, which is quite beautiful inside.

 The real treasure of this monastery, though, is the statue of the Virgin of Montserrat, a black madonna.
-It’s an important religious retreat in Catalona and for that matter, Spain.
+It’s an important religious retreat in Catalonia and, for that matter, Spain.

 History of the Montserrat Monastery